 Dear Parish Faithful & Friends in Christ,

-On Thursday, August 1, we will begin the relatively short Dormition Fast that always covers the first two weeks of August (1-14), culminating in the Feast of the Dormition on August 15.
-In recognition of the beginning of the Fast, we will serve Vespers this evening at 7:00 p.m.
+On Saturday, August 1, we will begin the relatively short Dormition Fast that always covers the first two weeks of August (1-14), culminating in the Feast of the Dormition on Saturday, August 15.

-We will celebrate the Feast with a Vesperal Liturgy on Wednesday evening, August 14.
+We will celebrate the Feast with a Vesperal Liturgy on Friday evening, August 14.
 As has become our tradition, we will place the tomb in the center of the church, decorate it with flowers, venerate the icon of the blessed repose of the Ever-Virgin Mother of God – Miriam of Nazareth - and sing hymns of praise to her “translation” into the Kingdom of Heaven.
-Not a celebration to be missed!
-Please mark your calendars and prepare to be present for this beautiful Feast.
+We will make it possible for those who love this Feast to be present for the service.
+Details will soon follow.

 Every fast presents us with a challenge and a choice.
 In this instance, I would say that our choice is between “convenience” and “commitment.”
+(And with our ongoing restricted or semi-restricted lives, I am afraid that convenience becomes an even more enticing option).
 We can choose convenience, because of the simple fact that to fast is decidedly inconvenient.
 It takes planning, vigilance, discipline, self-denial, and an over-all concerted effort.
-It is convenient to allow life to flow on at its usual (summertime) rhythm, which includes searching for that comfort level of least resistance.
+It is convenient to allow life to flow on at its usual (summertime) rhythm - or its abnormal coronavirus rhythm - which includes searching for that comfort level of least resistance.
 To break our established patterns of living is always difficult, and it may be something we would only contemplate with reluctance.
 So, one choice is to do nothing different during this current Dormition Fast, or perhaps only something minimal, as a kind of token recognition of our life in the Church.
 I am not quite sure, however, what such a choice would yield in terms of further growth in our life “in Christ.”
 It may rather mean a missed opportunity.

 Yet the choice remains to embrace the Dormition Fast, a choice that is decidedly “counter-cultural” and one that manifests a conscious commitment to an Orthodox Christian “way of life.”
+It also allows us to make the Church "more real" in our lives since we cannot visit the place of our worship with anything resembling regularity.
 Such a commitment signifies that we are looking beyond what is convenient toward what is meaningful.
 It would be a choice in which we recognize our weaknesses, and our need precisely for the planning, vigilance, discipline, self-denial and over-all concerted effort that distinguishes the seeker of the “mind of Christ” which we have as a gift within the life of the Church.

 That is a difficult choice to make, and one that is perhaps particularly difficult within the life of a family with children who are often resistant to any changes.
 I still believe, though, that such a difficult choice has its “rewards” and that such a commitment will bear fruit in our families and in our parishes.
 (If embraced legalistically and judgmentally, however, we will lose our access to the potential fruitfulness of the Fast and only succeed in creating a miserable atmosphere in our homes).
 It is a choice that is determined to seize a good opportunity as at least a potential tool that leads to spiritual growth.